 Porn addiction is a complex and fascinating puzzle, much like a Rubik's Cube, practically impossible to solve.
 But if you have the solution, it's simple and fun!
-This method contains the solution to the puzzle, leading you out of the maze, never wandering in again - unless you choose to.
-All you have to do is follow the instructions, however, if you take a wrong turn, the rest of the instructions are pointless.
+This method contains the solution to the puzzle, leading you out of the maze, never wandering in again-unless you choose to.
+All you have to do is follow the instructions.
+However, if you take a wrong turn, the rest of the instructions are pointless until you return to the path.